Establishing Reality-Virtuality Interconnections in Urban Digital Twins for Superior Intelligent Road Inspection and Simulation: Experimental Results

-As shown in Table \ref{tab:multi_modal} and Fig. \ref{fig.multi_modal}, each additional modality is fused with RGB images in an RGB+X format.
+\clb{Single-modal prediction results are often vulnerable to varying weather and illumination.
+In contrast, multi-modal fusion is widely regarded as a solution to enhance perception robustness by utilizing auxiliary information sources.
+However, capturing these modalities remains challenging.
+Leveraging the G-buffer in the rendering pipeline, we are able to evaluate auxiliary modalities for road inspection, focusing on image segmentation for drivable areas, road defects, and backgrounds, as shown in Fig. \ref{fig.multi_modal}}.
+As shown in Table \ref{tab:multi_modal}, each additional modality is fused with RGB images in an RGB+X format.
 RGB+Depth provides the most generalized results, outperforming those trained using only RGB images by 4.5\% to 12.1\%.
 It also generates the most accurate true-positive predictions, demonstrating robust performance across all cases.
 This result is intuitive, as depth images directly capture the surface structure.
 Normal maps, which are highly sensitive to object surfaces, improve performance by 1.7\% to 27.1\% across most networks, except for FuseNet.
 Although useful in many cases, this sensitivity also introduces noise, leading to convergence issues.
-Fig. \ref{fig.multi_modal} shows that with the normal modality, FuseNet predicts the sidewalk as a noisy drivable area, resulting in poor mIoU performance.
 Simple fusion of event images across network channels is unstable.
 Although event images improve SNE-RoadSeg by 6.1\%, they degrade FuseNet's performance by 8.1\%.
 This instability is likely due to event data being influenced by the vehicle's driving speed, whereas RGB images assume static objects during exposure.
 To effectively utilize this modality, additional speed priors are required.